Pensions and tax

 The money purchase annual allowance will not apply to you if used your DC benefits to buy an annuity or take tax-free cash to provide a regular income.

-For most people, if your total taxable income (including any income you gave up as part of a salary sacrifice arrangement) is £110,000 or more, your annual allowance will be reduced by £1 for every £2 you earn including your pension contributions (known as your adjusted income) above £150,000.
-If your adjusted income is £210,000 or over, your AA is reduced to £10,000.
-This is known as the ‘tapered annual allowance’.
+For most people, if your total UK taxable income (including any income you gave up as part of a salary sacrifice arrangement) is £200,000 or less, your annual allowance remains £40,000.

 When your contributions are measured against the annual allowance